apache/flink/docs/dev/table/python/python_udfs.zh.md

 # use the Python function in SQL API
 table_env.sql_query("SELECT string, bigint, hash_code(bigint) FROM MyTable")
 {% endhighlight %}

+<span class="label label-info">Note</span> If not using RocksDB as state backend, you can also configure the python
+worker to use the managed memory of taskmanager by setting **python.fn-execution.memory.managed** to be **true**.
+Then there is no need to set the the configuration **taskmanager.memory.task.off-heap.size**.

 It also supports to use Java/Scala scalar functions in Python Table API programs.